Tampa No Valid Driver's License Attorney

 For example, suppose an officer stops a passenger vehicle because one of its three brake lights is broken, and during the stop the officer discovers that the driver’s license is suspended.
 Because Florida Law only requires passenger vehicles to have two working brake lights, the stop was unlawful.
 Because the officer discovered that the driver was driving without a valid license during the unlawful stop, an attorney could file a motion to suppress the evidence and the case might be dismissed.

-Are you looking for the best No Valid Driver's License lawyer in Tampa Florida?
-Contact Attorney David C. Hardy.
+Are you looking for the best No Valid Driver’s License lawyer in Tampa Florida?
+Contact Attorney David C. Hardy

-Tampa Criminal Defense Attorney David C. Hardy is a former prosecutor that now represents persons accused of No Valid Driver's License.
+Tampa Attorney David C. Hardy is a former prosecutor that now represents persons accused of No Valid Driver’s License.
 He is Board Certified by the Florida Bar and the National Board of Trial Advocacy as an Expert in Criminal Trial Law.
-As a prosecutor and defense attorney, he has extensive experience handling No Valid Driver's License cases.
+As a prosecutor and defense attorney, he has extensive experience handling No Valid Driver’s License cases.

-If you or a loved one has been arrested for No Valid Driver's License in Hillsborough County Florida, Pinellas County Florida, or Pasco County Florida, contact Attorney David C. Hardy has the knowledge, skills, and experience to guide you through this process and obtain the best possible results.
+If you or a loved one has been arrested for No Valid Driver’s License in Hillsborough County Florida, Pinellas County Florida, or Pasco County Florida, Attorney David C. Hardy has the knowledge, skills, and experience to guide you through this process and obtain the best possible results.